NuGet/docs.microsoft.com-nuget/docs/create-packages/Sign-a-Package.md

 nuget sign MyPackage.nupkg -CertificatePath <PathToTheCertificate> -Timestamper <TimestampServiceURL>
 ```

+> [!note]
+> For the `Timestamper` optional argument, often times the provider of your certificate authority you will use has a timestamping server URL for you to use.
+Consult with your provider's documentation and/or support for that service URL.

 * You can use a certificate available in the certificate store or use a certificate from a file.
 See CLI reference for [nuget sign](../tools/cli-ref-sign.md).
 * Signed packages should include a timestamp to make sure the signature remains valid when the signing certificate has expired.
 Else the sign operation will produce a [warning](../reference/errors-and-warnings/NU3002.md).
 * You can see the signature details of a given package using [nuget verify](../tools/cli-ref-verify.md).